silverwind/save-csv/README.md

 `save-csv` is a tiny library (737 bytes gzipped) that creates an CSV file from a array of objects with matching keys and triggers a download in the browser.
 Features:

-- Automatically detects the value separator (usually `,`) based on the user's regional settings (For example, some EU countries use ';').
+- Automatically detects the value separator (usually `,`) based on the user's regional settings.
 - Saves UTF8 by default and helps Excel to recognize this by adding a [byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark).
 - Fully configurable.
 Every output character can be modified via options.